Deep Bayesian inference for seismic imaging with tasks: Theory

 \subsection{Deep priors}

 Following recent work by \citet{Lempitsky}, we avoid using the need to have access to realizations of true perturbations by using untrained generative CNNs as priors.
-We fix a random input latent variable and use a randomly initialized \citep{pmlrv9glorot10a} CNN with a special architecture \citep{Lempitsky} to reparameterize the unknown perturbations, $\delta\B{m}$, in terms of CNN weights.
+We fix a random input latent variable and use a randomly initialized \citep{pmlrv9glorot10a} CNN with a special architecture \citep{Lempitsky} to reparameterize the unknown perturbations $\delta\B{m}$ in terms of CNN weights.
 Given the shot data, we minimize the data misfit with respect to the CNN weights on which we impose a Gaussian prior.
-The combination of the CNN's architecture \citep{Lempitsky} and this Gaussian prior entails an effective regularization, capable of capturing natural images and less capable of representing incoherent noise \citep{Lempitsky}.
+The CNN's architecture (see details in Appendix A) and the Gaussian prior imposed on its weights act as a regularization in the image space that avoids representing incoherent noisy artifacts, as long as overfitting is prevented \citep{Lempitsky}.

 To be more specific, let ${g} (\B{z}, \B{w})\in\R^{N}$, with the $N$ the number of gridpoints in the image, denote a untrained, specially designed, CNN \citep{Lempitsky} with fixed input $\B{z} \sim \mathrm{N}( \B{0}, \B{I})$ with the same size as the image and unknown weights $\B{w}\in\R^M$ with $M\gg N$.
 Restricting the unknown perturbation model to the output of the CNN, i.e., $\delta \B{m} = {g} (\B{z}, \B{w})$, corresponds to a nonlinear representation for the image and the following expression for the likelihood function: